The Garden Grazer

 • Canned tomato sauce: We'll use a 15-ounce can of plain tomato sauce (not marinara).
 See customizing notes below for substitution options.

 • Red kidney beans: Red kidneys are the classic choice, but you can use white beans like cannellini beans if you prefer.
-Sometimes I'm in the mood for extra beans, so I double this and use two cans.
+Sometimes I'm in the mood for extra beans, so I'll double this and use two cans.

 • Small pasta: Use gluten-free pasta if needed.
 Most often I use brown rice elbow pasta because that's what I have on hand.
 But you can use ditalini or small shell pasta instead.
+(Or you could try substituting about 1/3 cup quinoa for the pasta instead.)

 • Green beans: You can use either fresh green beans or frozen cut green beans depending on your preference.
-(There's no need to defrost frozen beans before adding to the pot.)
+There's no need to defrost frozen beans before adding to the pot.

 • Italian seasoning: Or substitute with your own favorite dried herbs such as dried basil, oregano, thyme, or bay leaves (remove before serving).